Is it really possible to make money from Amazon? My experience says it is (as an affiliate) and I will showcase that here through 10 examples.

 The main message to take from these pages:

 All of them promoted or do promote via Amazon.
 But as you saw, it’s not always lucrative enough to promote through it.
-The big site I am focusing on making big money through the Amazon program at this point is the drone page because of it’s high priced products (which naturally equal higher commissions).
+The big site I am focusing on making big money through the Amazon program at this point is the drone page because of it’s high priced products (high ticket).
+In this case, the drone niche is a legit high ticket niche topic to promote Amazon products through (stay away from these high ticket opportunities though).

 Other than that, the most important thing to take from these 3 sites (and the main one I talk about focusing most of my time on) is that as long as you focus on the niche, you will get the right traffic to your site.